FacTeR-Check: Semi-automated fact-checking through Semantic Similarity and Natural Language Inference: Conclusion

 \section{Conclusion}

-In this article we have proposed FacTr-Check to mitigate OSN misinformation.
-Our architecture proposes two pipelines, one for semi-automated verification of claims; another for tracking known hoaxes on social media.
+In this article we have proposed FacTeR-Check to mitigate OSN misinformation.
+Our architecture provides two pipelines, one for semi-automated verification of claims; another for tracking known hoaxes on social media.
 The pipelines share three modules: a semantic similarity module, a NLI module and a information retrieval module.
-Using semantic similarity to find related fact-checks and NLI to contrast the claim to reputable sources we are able to semi-automatically verify information.
-On the other hand, to track hoaxes, we retrieve tweets related to a hoax, filtering the most relevant tweets with semantic similarity and contrasting them with the original hoax, finding how this particular piece of misinformation has spread along a social media platform.
+By using context-aware semantic similarity, we are able to find related fact-checks, while NLI allows to contrast the claim against reputable sources.
+This double process enables to perform semi-automated fact-checking.
+On the other hand, in order to track hoaxes, we retrieve tweets related to a hoax, filtering the most relevant tweets with semantic similarity and contrasting them with the original hoax, finding how this particular piece of misinformation has spread on a social media platform.
 While our validation has been limited to COVID-19 and Twitter we want to emphasise that our architecture is adaptable to other knowledge domains as well as other social networks.

-First we evaluate all three modules individually, then the modules are put together in both pipelines to test their joint performance.
+For the evaluation, we first assess each model individually.
+Then the modules are put together in both pipelines to test their joint performance.
 To begin with, the similarity module offers above average performance using multilingual models on the STS benchmark.
 The NLI module uses XLM-RoBERTa fine-tuned on XNLI and the SICK training dataset, which performs adequately on SICK test, offering similar results to state-of-the-art models, as well as offering multilingual capabilities.
 Finally, the information retrieval module is compared against KeyBERT and RAKE on a dataset of Spanish keywords from our gathered hoaxes.
-Using this architecture we build a dataset for misinformation detection using NLI in Spanish about COVID-19, as well as track a selection of hoaxes to analyse their spread.
-FacTr-Check proves to extract insightful information about the spread of many hoaxes, showing aggregate frequency peaks matching COVID-19 waves in Spain.
+Using this architecture we built a dataset for misinformation detection using NLI in Spanish about COVID-19, as well as track a selection of hoaxes to analyse their spread.
+FacTeR-Check proves to extract insightful information about the spread of many hoaxes, showing aggregate frequency peaks matching COVID-19 waves in Spain.
 Identified hoaxes have their own particular activity peaks, some have more longevity than others, others are used much more; they are extremely diverse in lifetime and popularity.